fugxd/Instasynch/README.md

 Instasynch
 ==========

-To execute the chat additions install tampermonkey(chrome) or <a href"https://addons.mozilla.org/de/firefox/addon/greasemonkey/">greasemonkey(firefox)</a>.
+To execute the chat additions install tampermonkey(chrome) or <a href src="https://addons.mozilla.org/de/firefox/addon/greasemonkey/">greasemonkey(firefox)</a>.

 Create a new userscript for each file and just copy and paste the code in.